sebazelonka/2018.sebazelonka.com/src/pages/blog/2018-09-20-learning-react.md

 After this amazing experience, I continued looking to improve my skills on React.
 Not to be a great developer, but to be a great UX Designer, understanding all the aspects of the product I’m working on.

-For sure I have a lot more to learn, but this is just the first step toward my vision of being a great UX Designer.
+For sure I have a lot more to learn, but this is just the first step toward my vision of being a